 A derivation of \eqref{eq:Navier_Stokes_compressible} is given, for instance, in \cite{MR01,MR04}.
-In the latter works, transport noise is a consequence of a stochastic dynamics at the level of fluid particles, see \cite[eq.\ (2.4)]{MR04}.
-Here, as above, $(\beta^n)_{n\geq 1}$ is a sequence of standard independent Brownian motions on some probability space, $\grav$ is the gravity vector, $\mu_{\h},\mu$ are the dynamic viscosities and $\Phi_{n,\h}\in \R^2,\Phi^3_n\in \R$ are given.
+In the latter works, transport noise is a consequence of a stochastic dynamic at the level of fluid particles, see \cite[eq.\ (2.4)]{MR04}.
+Here, as above, $(\beta^n)_{n\geq 1}$ is a sequence of independent standard Brownian motions on some probability space, $-g\,e_3$ is the gravity vector, $\mu_{\h},\mu$ are the dynamic viscosities and $\Phi_{n,\h}\in \R^2,\Phi^3_n\in \R$ are given.
 In \eqref{eq:Navier_Stokes_compressible_1} we used anisotropic viscosity as in \eqref{eq:Navier_Stokes_compressible_det}, which is in accordance with measurements in oceanic flows.
-The anisotropic behavior of the transport noise reflects the different order of the leading differential operators in the deterministic and the stochastic terms.
-The latter fact is actually a consequence of the different (time) scaling of the Brownian noise $\dd \beta_t^n$ and the time $\dd t$, see e.g.\ \cite[Subsection 1.1]{AV21_NS} for a discussion.
+The anisotropic behaviour of the transport noise reflects the different order of the leading differential operators in the deterministic and stochastic terms.
+The latter fact is a consequence of the different (time) scaling of the Brownian noise $\dd \beta_t^n$ and the time $\dd t$, see e.g.\ \cite[Subsection 1.1]{AV21_NS} for a discussion.
 Finally, $\stocgrav_n(\rho)$ is a given function of the density $\rho$.
-Results on compressible Navier--Stokes equations can be found in \cite{BFH20_compressible1,BFH21_compressible2,BFHM19_compressible3} and the references therein.
+Results on compressible Navier-Stokes equations can be found in \cite{BFH20_compressible1,BFH21_compressible2,BFHM19_compressible3} and the references therein.

 Next we add a structural assumption on $\stocgrav_{n,\varepsilon}(\rho) =(\stocgrav_{n,\varepsilon,\h}(\rho),\stocgrav_{n,\varepsilon}^3(\rho))$, where $\stocgrav_{n,\varepsilon,\h}(\rho)\in \R^2$ and $\stocgrav_{n,\varepsilon}^3(\rho)\in \R$.
 More precisely, we assume that